Waukee, DCG softball find their seedings in respective state tournaments

-Officially released last night, the Iowa Girls High School Athletic Union put out the full list of state tournament brackets with seeding for each class.
+The Iowa Girls High School Athletic Union recently put out the full list of state tournament brackets with seeding for each class.

 Class 5A: Waukee